swiftlang/swift/userdocs/diagnostics/temporary-pointers.md

 # Temporary Pointers
-A temporary, or ephemeral, pointer in Swift is a pointer that is introduced by an implicit function argument conversion and is only valid for the lifetime of the function call it appears in.
+A temporary, or ephemeral, pointer in Swift is a pointer which is introduced by an implicit function argument conversion and is only valid for the lifetime of the function call it appears in.
 There are a few ways to create a temporary pointer:

 - Using an inout-to-pointer conversion by passing an argument with `&`: